pschool-in/curriculum/content/grammar/parts-of-speech-2.md

 *That*  calendar has beautiful photographs.
 *Your* idea is fantastic!
 *Who* is the king of the jungle?
-*Both* Vikram and his brother are booksellers.
+Both Vikram and *his* brother are booksellers.
 ```

 conjunction
 ```
 The students stood up *when* the teacher entered the room.
-Ravi enjoys cycling up *and* down the hills.
+Ravi enjoys cycling up *and* down the hill.
 Arjun is a shy *but* helpful boy.
 The farmer hurried home, *as* it was late.
 The dragon lashed out its tail, *but* missed the brave hunter.